Understanding walk-in tub water requirements

 Bottom line

 Look at your home’s water heater before purchasing a walk-in tub to make sure it can accommodate enough hot water for the increased size.
-You may need to upgrade your water heater if it’s too small.
+You may need to upgrade your water heater if it’s too small or doesn’t have an adequate FHR.
+Consult with a licensed plumber or walk-in tub technician about your hot water needs before purchasing a new heater.

 Article sources